klipsey/DriverMod/README.md

 ## Changelog

 `1.1.3`
+- Added Grand Mastery skin!! huge thanks to Glasus for the design
+- Added weapon: Bazooka
+- Changed a handful of item displays
 - Enemies marked by Starstorm 2's Relic of Termination are now guaranteed to drop a Rocket Launcher
-- Changed a handful of item displays
-- Added item displays for a couple of items from Lost in Transit
+- All shotguns now have varying degrees of backwards force when fired
+- Added alternate special: Supply Drop- Call down a Rocket Launcher once per stage
+- Updated models for Slug Shotgun and Rocket Launcher

 `1.1.2`
 - Pocket ICBM now works on Rocket Launcher.
 This has to be hardcoded into the skill state apparently